Engee documentation

 Dependencies

-To use this parameter, set Capacitance model to Dielectric relaxation (Debye).
+To use this parameter, set the Capacitance model parameters to Dielectric relaxation (Debye).

 Dissipation factors (%) at f1 and f2 [DF1 DF2] - dielectric loss factors